epi-analysis/SRCP_docs/docs/source/03-Running-applications-through-the-remote-desktop.rst

 Set default CRAN
 ~~~~~~~~~~~~~~~~
-For easier package installation, set your default CRAN to ``https://www.stats.bris.ac.uk/R`` in the Tools -> Global Options menu (only needs to be done once):
+For easier package installation, set your default CRAN to ``https://www.stats.bris.ac.uk/R`` or ``https://cran.ma.imperial.ac.uk/`` in the Tools -> Global Options menu (only needs to be done once):

 .. figure:: ../../images/rstudio-global-options.png
   :scale: 70 %